 음식이 제일 중요한 것 같아요 건강할때 잘 챙겨야 겠어요 정보 감사합니다

-According to a study published last year in The Lancet, an international medical journal, by a research team from the University of Colorado School of Medicine in the United States on the 22nd, the colorectal cancer incidence rate for Koreans aged 20 to 49 was 12.9 per 100,000 people, the highest among 42 countries surveyed.
-This is higher than Australia (11.2) and the United States (10).
+According to a paper published last year in the international medical journal Lancet by a research team at the University of Colorado School of Medicine in the United States, the incidence of colorectal cancer in Korea among people aged 20 to 49 was 12.9 per 100,000, the highest among the 42 countries surveyed.
+This figure is even higher than that of Australia (11.2) and the United States (10).

-The exact cause has not yet been identified, but Westernized eating habits are pointed out as the main cause.
-In particular, the incidence of colon cancer among young people is increasing worldwide.
+While the exact cause remains unknown, Westernized eating habits are believed to be a major contributing factor.
+In particular, the incidence of colorectal cancer among young people is on the rise worldwide.

-Dr. Karen Jaghian, a colorectal surgeon practicing in California, USA, revealed five foods to avoid in relation to the increasing incidence of young-onset colorectal cancer and raised awareness.
-He explained the foods that increase the risk of colorectal cancer and their effects.
+Dr. Karen Jagiyan, a colorectal surgeon based in California, has raised awareness by revealing five foods to avoid, which are linked to an increased risk of colorectal cancer in young adults.
+She explains the foods that increase the risk of colorectal cancer and their impact.

-First, Dr. Jae-yang warned that regularly consuming red meats such as beef, veal, lamb, and pork increases the risk of colon cancer by about 18%.
-He particularly emphasized that cooking methods involving direct grilling over an open flame further elevate the risk and added that clear guidelines on safe consumption levels are not well established.
+First, Dr. Jagiyan warned, "Regular consumption of red meat, such as beef, veal, lamb, and pork, increases the risk of colon cancer by approximately 18%."
+He emphasized that cooking meat directly over an open flame further increases the risk, adding that there is no clear standard for safe intake.

-Processed meats such as lunch meats, bacon, sausages, and pepperoni are even more dangerous.
-There is research indicating that consuming just one serving per day increases the risk of colon cancer by 15% to 35%.
-He said, "The less processed meat you eat, the better."
+Processed meats like lunch meats, bacon, sausage, and pepperoni are even more dangerous.
+Studies show that consuming just one serving daily increases the risk of colon cancer by 15% to 35%.
+"The less processed meat you eat, the better," he said.

-Carbonated drinks and juices contain high-fructose corn syrup.
-Dr. Jae-yun warned, "Consuming more than two sugary drinks a day doubles the risk of colon cancer compared to those who consume less than once a week."
+Beverages like soda and juice contain high-fructose corn syrup.
+Dr. Jagiyan warned, "Consuming two or more sugary drinks a day doubles the risk of colon cancer compared to those who consume them less than once a week."

-Alcohol increases the risk of not only colon cancer but also other types of cancer.
-Dr. Jae-yun stated, "The misconception that small amounts of alcohol are good for health is incorrect," and warned those who habitually consume alcohol.
+Alcohol increases the risk of not only colon cancer but also other cancers.
+Dr. Jagiyan cautioned that "the common belief that moderate drinking is good for your health is incorrect," and cautioned those who habitually drink alcohol to be cautious.

-Ultra-processed foods not only cause various health problems such as heart disease, diabetes, depression, and premature death, but also increase the risk of colon cancer.
-He cited examples such as chips, factory-produced packaged bread, and snacks, and recommended reducing their intake.
+Ultra-processed foods not only cause a variety of health problems, including heart disease, diabetes, depression, and premature death, but also increase the risk of colon cancer.
+He recommended reducing consumption of chips, factory-made packaged bread, and cookies, citing them as examples.

-Consuming foods rich in dietary fiber plays an important role in preventing colon cancer.
-Dietary fiber helps promote the growth of beneficial bacteria in the gut and has the effect of reducing the risk of various cancers.
-Adequate intake of dietary fiber is highly likely to lower the risk of developing various cancers such as esophageal cancer, stomach cancer, colon cancer, and rectal cancer.
+Consuming foods rich in dietary fiber plays a crucial role in preventing colon cancer.
+Dietary fiber promotes the growth of beneficial intestinal bacteria and reduces the risk of various cancers.
+Adequate dietary fiber intake is highly likely to reduce the risk of various cancers, including esophageal, stomach, colon, and rectal cancers.

-As the incidence of young-onset colon cancer becomes a global issue, experts advise that maintaining a healthy diet and avoiding risk factors are essential efforts.
+With the incidence of colorectal cancer in young people emerging as a global problem, experts advise that maintaining a healthy diet and avoiding risk factors are essential.

 Foods rich in dietary fiber